tfenster/verified-bluesky/weekly-validation/README.md

 - Removed from the key/value store for that specific module
 - Removed from Bluesky lists and starter packs related to that module
 - Have their verification label for that module removed
+- Receive a removal notification direct message on Bluesky

+## User Notifications

+The system automatically sends notifications to users via Bluesky direct messages in the following scenarios:

+### Warning Notification (2nd Failure)
+When an account fails validation for the second consecutive time, a warning direct message is sent

+### Removal Notification (4th Failure)
+When an account is removed from a module after the 4th failure, a removal direct message is sent

+### Notification Tracking
+Each module result includes notification tracking fields:
+- `messageSent`: Boolean indicating if a direct message attempt was made
+- `messageSuccess`: Boolean indicating if the direct message was successfully sent

+If the direct message fails to send (e.g., if the Bluesky chat API is unavailable or the user has messaging restrictions), the failure is logged and reported but no fallback action is taken.

+These fields are included in the GitHub issue reports for monitoring notification delivery.
+Failed direct message attempts are logged and reported in the issues, but no alternative notification method is used.

 Note: The account will remain verified in other modules that are still valid.